Cootamundra Domestic Training Home for Aboriginal Girls: History of Cootamundra Aboriginal Girls' Training Home

 The removal of Aboriginal children from their families, culture and "Country" created a dislocation for the girls as was described by one submission to the Commission of Inquiry.
 "Cootamundra was so different from the North Coast, it was cold and dry.
 I missed the tall timbers and all the time I was away there was this loneliness inside of me."
+One former resident said that all of their clothes were taken away when they were admitted, and their heads shaved.
+They were strongly discouraged from maintaining any aspect of their culture, including language.
+It was seen as forced cultural assimilation into white Australian culture.
+She also said that there was a female member of staff who sexually abused the youngest children.
+Reports of girls being abused were related in Bringing Them Home, the 1997 report into the Stolen Generations.

 Girls were sent to Cootamundra Aboriginal Girls' Training Home until the age of 14 and then they were sent out to work.
 Many girls became pregnant whilst in domestic service, only to have their children in turn removed and institutionalised back at Cootamundra or Bomaderry.
 Generations of Aboriginal women passed through Cootamundra Aboriginal Girls' Training Home until its closure.
-Some girls were sent to Parramatta Girls' Industrial School which was a correctional facility for all girls regardless of ethnicity.
+Some girls were sent to Parramatta Girls' Industrial School, which was a correctional facility for all girls regardless of ethnicity.

+The girls were not allowed any contact with their families, being trained to work as domestic servants.
+They were also taught to fear Aboriginal men.

+Existing records show that around 570 "Coota Girls" were sent out into the employment of more than 1200 families or individuals, although it is thought that the number may be higher.

 In the 1950s the approach to child welfare institutions was to change when new theories were introduced and the concept of mother child bonds was considered more important.
 The numbers of girls at Cootamundra dropped significantly after this time when foster caring became a more regular occurrence, although the practice of assimilation continued with some girls being placed in "white" families and bussing others into the local high school.

+Closure (1974)

 In 1969 the NSW Aborigines Welfare Board was abolished, Cootamundra Aboriginal Girls' Training Home was passed over to the care of the NSW Department of Youth and Community Services and eventually closed its doors in 1974.
-Non- Aboriginal children were also sent to the Home after 1969.
 From the mid-1970s the NSW Department of Youth and Community Services began employing Aboriginal workers in the placement of Aboriginal children.

 The 35-acre property that is the former Cootamundra Aboriginal Girls' Training Home has since passed on to the Young Local Aboriginal Land Council who, in turn, has leased the property, on a long term lease, to the Aboriginal Evangelical Fellowship as a Christian vocational, cultural and agricultural training centre called Bimbadeen College.